-I’m giving a simple idea of a project.
-Well, if we’re building a website, one works with the “home” page, the other works with the “about” page.
-Then, whoever works with “home” page, will create a branch called “home”.
-And whoever works with “about”, he will create a branch called “about”
+I’m giving a simple idea for a project.
+Well, if we’re building a website, one works with the “home” page, and the other works with the “about” page.
+Then, whoever works with the “home” page, will create a branch called “home”.
+And whoever works with “about”, will create a branch called “about”

 git checkout branch_name

 One developer can work on the same file by making a branch.
 For example, the “home” page is very complex to code in a project.
 Someone is dealing with the “menu” section, while another developer is assigned to work with the “sidebar”.
 Now, these two developers have to work on the same file.
 For this, they will make two brunches, such as “menus” and “sidebar”.
 If two people are at two branches, no one will see each other’s code.
 Then once we have merged the two brunches, the menu and the sidebar will become one.